Mature neuron markers

 What are mature neurons?

-Mature neurons are terminally differentiated neurons that can no longer divide.
-They aim to receive, process, and transfer information in the central and peripheral nervous systems.
+Mature neurons are terminally differentiated and can no longer divide.
+They are meant to receive, process, and send information in the central and peripheral nervous systems.

 NeuN